dome01/humble-bee/README.md

 This acted as a “hello world” for infrastructure.

 # Phase 2 – Twitter-Style Backend (MVP)
+All services follow a consistent REST design with /api/v1/ prefixes and share a single Supabase database.

 1. **user-api**
 - Create user
 ```